West Seattle Bridge repair job ready for bidders

 The Seattle Department of Transportation (SDOT) has begun recruiting construction firms to strengthen the cracked West Seattle Bridge, to be reopened for traffic in mid-2022.

 City engineers estimate the contract value at $48 million in bid documents posted Wednesday morning.
-The winning team will write a final engineering design and negotiate a final price with SDOT before work on the concrete structure resumes in November.
+The winning team will write a final engineering design and hire subcontractors before work on the concrete structure resumes in November.

-The bid kickoff comes as Seattle approaches the anniversary of the six-lane span’s March 23 emergency closure, when bridge engineers concluded runaway diagonal cracks might lead to a collapse if traffic continued.
-The damage began as tiny hairline cracks seven years earlier, but the city didn’t perceive them as a safety threat until early 2020.
+The bid kickoff comes as Seattle approaches the anniversary of the six-lane span’s March 23 emergency closure, when bridge engineers concluded that accelerating cracks might lead to a collapse if traffic continued.
+The damage began as tiny hairline cracks seven years earlier, and the city didn’t perceive them as a safety threat until early 2020.

 Over next winter, contractors will string tons of steel rope lengthwise through the 140-foot-high central span, and the two adjacent side spans, to compress and fortify the 37-year-old concrete, a process known as post-tensioning.